eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 cd hello
 ```

-Open the `hello` project folder in your code editor of choice:
+Open the `hello` project folder in your code editor or IDE of choice:

 ```shell
 code .